trinsic-community/katacoda-scenarios/trinsic-intro/finish.md

 Congratulations!
-You are now a Trinsic CLI Master, and you have the verifiable credential to proove it!
+You are now a Trinsic CLI Master, and you have the verifiable credential to prove it!

 Where do you go from here?
 I'm so glad you asked!